 Dr. Hanna Saltzman is a writer, environmental advocate, and board-certified pediatrician in Salt Lake City.
-Her creative nonfiction writing can be found or forthcoming in River Teeth, Terrain.org, Intima: A Journal of Narrative Medicine, The Examined Life Journal, and various others.
-She also has written several op-eds for local and national news outlets.
+Her essays, flash nonfiction, and poetry can be found or forthcoming in River Teeth, The Sun, Terrain.org, JAMA, Intima: A Journal of Narrative Medicine, and various others.
 Her essay “Halophilia,” about choosing to become a mother in the climate crisis, was selected for the Notable Essay list in Best American Essays 2024.

 She lives in Salt Lake City with her husband and child.